avaneev/biteopt/README.md

 objects.
 This "deep" strategy pushes the newly-obtained solution to the next CBiteOpt object which is then optimized.
-This strategy while increasing the convergence time by a factor of about sqrt(M) is able to solve even a very noisy non-linear functions.
+This strategy while increasing the convergence time by a factor of about sqrt(M) is able to solve even somewhat noisy non-linear functions.

-This strategy is most effective on stochastic functions or functions with huge fluctuations near the global solution that are not very expensive to calculate and that have a large iteration budget.
+This strategy is most effective on stochastic functions or functions with noisy fluctuations near the global solution that are not very expensive to calculate and that have a large iteration budget.
 Tests have shown that on smooth functions that have many strongly competing minima this strategy increases the chance to find a global solution by a factor of sqrt(M)